mchow01/mchow01.github.io/_posts/2016-11-06-password-cracking.md

 categories: education, security
 ---

 For my [Introduction to Computer Security](https://tuftsdev.github.io/DefenseAgainstTheDarkArts) class that I teach once an academic year since 2012, I give a month-long lab in October to crack as many passwords as possible.
-For this year's contest, I used three different hash types: NTLM, MD5, and SHA-512.
+For this year's contest (opened on October 3, 2016), I used three different hash types: NTLM, MD5, and SHA-512.
 The password hashes:

 <pre>
 bigbear:$1$xJJUvMhn$PnAhcJUFtPrqcgPLTfkH6/:1012:1012:,,,:/home/bigbear:/bin/bash